vaskoGut/Learning/README.md

   **Uncontrolled** components hold their state internally.
 And you query DOM using a ref to find its current value when you need it.

   19. ###  react-hooks
-  Hookw was added in React 16.8 to allow  function components to have access to state and other React features.
+  Hooks was added in React 16.8 to allow  function components to have access to state and other React features.
   Bad practices: - dont dynamically mutate a hook, dont dynamically use hook.
 Example: don't push hook as prop.

+  20. ###   use-effect-hook
+    1.  **UseEffect** allows to perform you side effects in your application ( fetchingdata, diretly update dom, setting timers).
+    2. useEffect is called after first render, and every time component is updated.
+    3. Difference between useEffect and UseLayoutEffect ( Useeffect runs after browser finishing painting,useLayoutEffect runs synchronically with painting browser).
+UseEffect  has built-in error handling, so it doesn't crush entire application,whiel  useLayoutEffect doesn't have it.

   ________________________________________________________________________________________________________________________________